complexorganizations/gocreate/.github/readme.md

   </a>
 </p>

-There is no official go project specification framework or widely agreed standard other than `go.mod` and this tool is based on the golang-standard project.
+There is no official go project specification framework or widely agreed standard other than `go.mod`.

 ---
 ### Features